 Ease of Use

-Smart lighting like Philips Hue is compatible with voice-activated Alexa and Google smart speakers, and offer an assortment of colors to create a truly unique theater experience, even allowing you to match the colors with the action on the screen.
+Smart lighting like Philips Hue is compatible with voice-activated Alexa and Google smart speakers and offers an assortment of colors to create a truly unique theater experience, even allowing you to match the colors with the action on the screen.

 Front Row Seating